 When does the Committee meet?

 Public meetings are typically held quarterly, although the timing of meetings may be modified based on the volume and nature of the proposals received and to ensure efficient and effective proposal review.
 Advance notice of all public meetings is published in the Federal Register.
 Additionally, announcements about public meetings are made through the PTAC listserv.
-Materials for upcoming meetings can be found on the PTAC website.
+Materials for upcoming meetings can be found on the PTAC Meetings page.

 Where will these meetings be held, and may the public attend?

-Meetings are generally held in the Washington, D.C. metro area in or near the HHS Humphrey Building, 200 Independence Avenue S.W., Washington, D.C., 20201.
+Meetings are generally held in the Washington, D.C., metro area in or near the HHS Humphrey Building, 200 Independence Avenue S.W., Washington, D.C., 20201.

 All meetings are open to the public.
 Registration is encouraged as space is limited and to allow ASPE staff to best plan for meeting logistics.
 Meeting registration information is available through the Federal Register notice and on the PTAC website.
 Questions about PTAC meeting registration can be submitted by email to PTAC@hhs.gov.